tainenko/tainenko.github.io/_posts/Linux/2019-05-15-host-identification-changed.md

 ---
 layout: post
-title:  "WARNING REMOTE HOST IDENTIFICATION HAS CHANGED "
+title:  "WARNING REMOTE HOST IDENTIFICATION HAS CHANGED"
 author: tony
 categories: [ Linux ]
-image: assets/images/
+image: assets/images/Linux-has-you.png
 tags: [ linux, host, remote, warning]
 ---
 Whenever you encounter this warning during using ssh to remote server.
 You can try following solution to solve this problem.